Will US-Iran War End Today? Trump Threatens Iran as Last Minute Peace Talks Intensify

 In addition, the Iranian officials have raised concerns about temporary agreements.
 They warned against arrangements similar to past ceasefires in Gaza or Lebanon, where fighting resumed after short pauses.

 The U.S.-Iran War has also expanded geopolitical divisions.
-European countries have declined to support U.S. military actions, this includes countries like Spain, France, and Italy.
+European countries have declined to support U.S. military actions, including countries like Spain, France, and Italy.
 Spain closed its airspace to U.S. aircraft linked to the conflict, while France blocked Israeli planes carrying weapons, according to reports.

 Germany also turned down a U.S. request for support, citing a lack of dialogue and disagreement with the tensions strategies.
 These trends have increased tensions within long-term alliances and raised concerns about cooperation among Western partners.